near-ndc/gwg/improvement-proposals/README.md

 - Discussions of pros, cons, hazards and alternatives
 - follow the [Template](./TEMPLATE.md)

-In contrast to a [RFP](../RFPs/README.md), an improvement proposal describes a design or architecture decision rather than a request to outsource a project.
+In contrast to a [RFP](../RFPs/README.md), an improvement proposal describes a design or architecture decision rather than a project specification with a request to outsource that project.

 ## Rules